 Neuroscience is just starting to understand the details of this learning process.
 You may have read “Thinking, Fast and Slow” by Daniel Kahneman.
-We humans utilize largely parallel processors for understanding and controlling our world; one thoughtful and slow and one rapid and reactive (built on habits, previous experience, and heuristics).
+Our brains utilize function as parallel processors for understanding and controlling our world; one thoughtful and slow and one more rapid and reactive (built on habits, previous experience, and heuristics).
 The majority of our daily activities are handled automatically according to stereotyped reliable frames-of-reference.
 The usual example – driving home and passing the convenience store (I meant to stop at) is a phenomenon we are all familiar with.
 Typing fluidly on a keyboard, but unable to list the keys from left to right, is another.
 Pushing deeper, in times of severe stress (as in an aviation upset occurrence) our brain reaches down to the level of our last recent training to react correctly (or not).
 Sudden upset is not a time to “pause and ponder” but requires an immediate and correct response.
 This is where “over-learning” is essential.
 We must practice often to have a proven technique available “on automatic” to avoid a startle and panic response.

 The first system can be considered fast thinking.
 It is thinking done almost automatically or instinctively.- The second system is slow thinking.It involves thinking that is more complex and more mentally draining.
 It takes concentration and agency of the person to process the thoughts